wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-with-thresholds.md

 [Graylist](../../user-guides/ip-lists/overview.md) is a list of suspicious IP addresses processed by the node as follows: if graylisted IP originates malicious requests, the node blocks them while allowing legitimate requests.
 In contrast to graylist, [denylist](../../user-guides/ip-lists/overview.md) points to IP addresses that are not allowed to reach your applications at all - the node blocks even legitimate traffic produced by denylisted sources.
 IP graylisting is one of the options aimed at the reduction of [false positives](../../about-wallarm/protecting-against-attacks.md#false-positives).

-The trigger is released in any node filtration mode, so that it will graylist IPs regardless of the node mode.
+The trigger is released in any node filtration mode, so it will graylist IPs regardless of the node mode.

 However, the node analyzes the graylist only in the **safe blocking** mode.
 To block malicious requests originating from graylisted IPs, switch the node [mode](../../admin-en/configure-wallarm-mode.md#available-filtration-modes) to safe blocking learning its features first.

 The hits with the Brute force, Forced browsing, Resource overlimit, Data bomb, or Virtual patch attack types are not considered in this trigger.

-You can temporary disable, modify or delete the default trigger.
+You can temporarily disable, modify or delete the default trigger.

 ## Testing